dhs-envirotech/accesspoint/README.md

 sudo bash install.sh
 ```
 5. Go to the `ssh` terminal and make sure you are in the `accesspoint` directory (`/home/pi/accesspoint`) with the `pwd` command.
 > This setup script always sets the password to the lowercase version of the provided SSID.
-Spaces are not allowed!
+Spaces are not allowed & dashes will be removed from the password

 Make sure to note down the credentials the scripts spits out at the end.
 ```bash